oracle/oci-ansible-collection/docs/collections/oracle/oci/oci_management_agent_install_key_facts_module.rst

                                 <td>
                                                                                                                                                             </td>
                                                                 <td>
-                                            <div>The ID of the compartment from which the Management Agents to be listed.</div>
+                                            <div>The OCID of the compartment to which a request will be scoped.</div>
                                             <div>Required to list multiple management_agent_install_keys.</div>
                                                         </td>
             </tr>